worldbank/dime-github-trainings/GitHub-trainings/Intro-Git-GitHub-Contributor/Training-Preperations-Contributor.md

 4. After installing GitHub Desktop, open it and go to _File_ → _Options_, then log in using your GitHub account.
    - _Optional_: Go to _Help_ → _About GitHub Desktop_ to check for updates.
-     (Note: *Software Center* may not install the latest version.
-In the future, GitHub Desktop will update itself automatically.)
+     (*Software Center* may not install the latest version.
+GitHub Desktop will regardless evenutally update itself automatically.)

 5. Accept the invitation to the training repository sent by your instructor (see Step 2).

 6. Bring the laptop with GitHub Desktop installed to the training session.

 ## Organizer